-260 years of porcelain design “handmade in Berlin”, that is our history.
-We use natural raw materials and filtered Berlin tap water to create unique pieces of lasting value, highest quality and craftsmanship.
-Iconic collections like KURLAND, developed in 1790, are among the best in their field worldwide.
-The latest addition to the collection, the KPM To-go cup, is considered a symbol of a lived symbiosis of tradition and zeitgeist, style and environmental awareness - simply as a cultivated and sustainable companion for the whole day that you don't want to be without.
-The credo: “NEVER WITHOUT MY KPM.”
+260 years of porcelain design "handmade in Berlin", that is our history.
+Using natural raw materials and filtered Berlin tap water, we produce unique pieces of lasting value, the highest quality and craftsmanship.
+Iconic collections such as KURLAND, developed in 1790, are among the best in their field worldwide.
+The latest addition to the collection, the KPM To-go cup, is regarded as a symbol of a living symbiosis of tradition and zeitgeist, style and environmental awareness - simply as a cultivated and sustainable companion for the whole day that you don't want to do without.
+The credo: "NEVER WITHOUT MY KPM."

-260 years of porcelain design “handmade in Berlin”, that is our history.
-We use natural raw materials and filtered Berlin tap water to create unique pieces of lasting value, highest quality and craftsmanship.
-Iconic collections like KURLAND, developed in 1790, are among the best in their field worldwide.
-The latest additions to the collection, the KPM To-go cup and the KURLAND To-go box, are considered a symbol of a lived symbiosis of tradition and zeitgeist, style and environmental awareness - simply as cultivated and sustainable companions for the whole day, which you can look forward to don't want to miss out.
-The credo: “NEVER WITHOUT MY KPM.”
+260 years of porcelain design "handmade in Berlin", that is our history.
+Using natural raw materials and filtered Berlin tap water, we produce unique pieces of lasting value, the highest quality and craftsmanship.
+Iconic collections such as KURLAND, developed in 1790, are among the best in their field worldwide.
+The latest additions to the collection, the KPM To-go cup and the KURLAND To-go box, are regarded as symbols of a symbiosis of tradition and zeitgeist, style and environmental awareness - simply as cultivated and sustainable companions for the whole day that you don't want to do without.
+The credo: "NEVER WITHOUT MY KPM."

 NEVER WITHOUT MY KPM.